wp-plugins/video-thumbnails/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't the thumbnail show up in the meta box on the Edit Post page after I save it? =

+This is probably happening because `video_thumbnail()` or `get_video_thumbnail()` has not be used in a loop for that post yet.
+Try loading a page that calls for the thumbnail then checking the Edit Post page again.
+This will be fixed in a future version.

-= My video service isn't included, can you add it? =
+= My video service/embedding plugin isn't included, can you add it? =

 If the service allows a way to retrieve thumbnails, I'll do my best to add it.